Ishkhanasar

 Ishkhanasar (Իշխանասար) is a village in the Sisian Municipality of the Syunik Province in Armenia.

-The village is located close to the Azerbaijani border, which until 2020 was controlled by the Armenian Republic of Artsakh.
-During the Second Nagorno-Karabakh War, the village came under shelling.
+The village is close to the Azerbaijani border, which until 2020 was controlled by the Armenian Republic of Artsakh.
+During the Second Nagorno-Karabakh War the village was shelled by Azerbaijan.

-Etymology

-The village is named in honour of Nikoghayos Poghos Mikaelian (nom de guerre: Ishkhan), a resistance leader during the Armenian genocide.

 Demographics

 The Statistical Committee of Armenia reported its population as 271 in 2010, up from 147 at the 2001 census.